-Unlike many other HTML checkers, CSS HTML Validator features an unusually powerful custom syntax checking engine that is specifically designed to check HTML, XHTML, and CSS.
+Unlike many other HTML checkers, all editions of CSS HTML Validator feature an unusually fast and powerful custom syntax checking engine that is specifically designed to check HTML, XHTML, and CSS.
 More information...

-CSS HTML Validator Home offers all the same powerful features (with a few exceptions) of CSS HTML Validator Professional.
-Both home and professional editions offer the exact same level of powerful syntax checking, including CSS, accessibility and link checking.
-The differences among the enterprise, professional and home edition are listed in the following table.
+CSS HTML Validator Home offers all the same powerful features (with a few exceptions) of CSS HTML Validator Pro.
+Both Home and Pro editions offer the exact same level of powerful syntax checking, including CSS, accessibility and link checking.
+The differences among the Enterprise, Pro, and Home edition are listed in the following table.

 NOTE: This edition was previously named CSS HTML Validator Standard.